-(17-11)Build a Model: Equity Viewed as an Option Start with the partial model in the file FM12 Ch 17 P11 Build a Model.xls at the textbook's Web site.
-Rework Problem 17-10 using a spreadsheet model.
+Build a Model: Equity Viewed as an Option

+Start with the partial model in the file Ch26 P11 Build a Model.xls on the textbook's Web site.
+Rework Problem 26-10 using a spreadsheet model.
 After completing the problem as it appears, answer the following related questions.
-Graph the cost of debt versus the face value of debt for values of the face value

-- See FM12 Ch 17 P11 Build a Model.xls for details. - from \$0.5 to \$8 million.
-Graph the values of debt and equity for volatilities from 0.10 to 0.90 when the face value of the debt is \$2 million. - Repeat part b, but instead using a face value of debt of \$5 million.
+- a.
+Graph the cost of debt versus the face value of debt for values of the face value from \$0.5 to \$8 million. - b.
+Graph the values of debt and equity for volatilities from 0.10 to 0.90 when the face value of the debt is \$2 million. - c.
+Repeat part b, but instead using a face value of debt of \$5 million.
 What can you say about the difference between the graphs in part b and part c?